-The adult beetles not only chew holes in leaves, which wouldn’t be so bad, but they can also transmit bacterial wilt, which can kill affected plants [1].
+The adult beetles not only chew holes in leaves, which would be a problem in itself, but they can also transmit bacterial wilt, killing affected plants [1].

 How to Get Rid of Cucumber Beetles Naturally